-3.4 Results
+3.5 Results

-In this subsection AMAIX parameterized for the NVDLA as shown in the previous subsection is used to predict inference performance for the AlexNet and LeNet CNNs.
-The results are compared to the inference performance measured on the hybrid prototype introduced in subsection 3.2.
+In this subsection AMAIX parameterized for the NVDLA, as shown in the previous subsection, is used to predict inference performance for the AlexNet and LeNet CNNs.
+The results are compared to the inference performance measured on the hybrid prototype introduced in Subsection 3.2.
 The non-cycle accurate SystemC-TLM model was used for measuring the exchanged data amounts with the main memory while the cycle accurate Verilog model was used to measure the time a layer needs for its execution.
-In addition, the NVDLA performance estimator spreadsheet provided by Nvidia was used for comparison [1].

-The standard KMD, UMD and NVDLA compiler in basic mode were used (version: July 2019) to execute the following measurements.
-As of September 2019 the compiler also supports several optimization options, which were not available for our experiments.
+In addition, the NVDLA performance estimator spreadsheet provided by Nvidia was used for comparison [2].
+The standard KMD, UMD and NVDLA compiler in basic mode were used to execute the following measurements.
 All KMD debug output was removed for the RTL measurements, as it turned out to reduce performance significantly.